5 Best Real Estate Software for January 2026

 Risk Factors

-• Economic sensitivity to real estate market cycles
+• Dependence on real estate market cycles for customer retention

 Stock #3: EverCommerce Inc. (EVCM)